isoworg/CV-1/README.md

 #### Problem solving

-I am a confident problem solver who can quickly assess problems and discover solutions.
+I am a confident problem solver who can quickly assimilate information and discover possible solutions.
+A skill that I can transfer across written text, code and when dealing with groups.

   - Link to a difficult test (before and after)
   - Created the structure and format for a video for Character Wines